doiftrue/doiftrue/README.md

 With my coding skills and attention to detail, I'll work tirelessly to turn your ideas into a stunning reality.
 From custom WordPress themes and plugins to complex PHP solutions, I have the expertise to make it happen.

-I’m the creator and owner of one of the most popular sites about WordPress: https://wp-kama.ru.
+I created https://wp-kama.ru about 10 years ago, and today it is the most popular and helpful website about WordPress in the Russian language.

 ## GitHub Stats